teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 growth-hungry developers, impact morale, culture and engagement, and maybe provide a edge over a competing business.

-An experienced team that knows their tools like the back of their hand can be an amazing experience.
-Provided they know _what_ to build (also not easy), they can provide emmense value.
-This is the name of the game.
+Provided they know _what_ to build (also not easy), an experienced team with well known tools can provide emmense value.

 There are edge cases.
 If you have a startup and only one developer, or you plan to augment a team with rotating contractors, there are other things to consider.
 This facet still applies though.
-We need to define the team, partially, in terms of all possible developers that could potentially join the team.
+Define the team, partially, in terms of all possible developers that could potentially join the team.
 Language popularity is a researched statistic that is published regularly.
-Less so for frameworks or other tooling perhaps, but it is worth looking into.
+Frameworks or other tooling seem to be less researched, but it is worth looking into.
 It would be best for this to be a data-driven facet.

 ## Offerings of the Community

-Guides, blog posts, examples, and documentation are all important.
-However, What we are looking for here is up-to-date libraries with many contributors and, ideally, old.
+What we are looking for here is up-to-date libraries with many contributors and, ideally, old.
 Not new libraries, old boring libraries that have been arround for ages and are commonly used.
 Libraries that are quick and easy to use and understand because they have been refined by experience, collaboration, and craftsmanship.
-This could be a whole rubric on its own, it seems, but these are the libraries to consider when making a technology decision.
-Every library is less code the team has to develop and maintain, which lets them focus on the business and, yep, adding value.
+Every library used is less code the team has to develop and maintain, which lets them focus on business value.

+## Usage

+When considering one or more options for a language or technology, assess each of the facets, assigning a number to each, add them up, and compare their scores.

+Score ranges for each facet:
+1. Domain of the problem
+  - **3 Points** Most projects made with this tech are in this problem domain.
+  - **2 Points** Some projects exist, but they are rare.
+  - **1 Point**  No projects can be found with this technology in this domain.
+2. Experience of the team
+  - **3 Points** Most developers on the team have built and deployed something with this tech many times.
+  - **2 Points** Some have used it, some have not.
+  - **1 Point**  Zero developers have built and deployed working products with this tech.
+3. Offerings of the community
+  - **3 Points** There are copious amounts of  projects that integrate and support development using this tech.
+  - **2 Points** There are a couple open source projects thatsupport or integrate with this tech.
+  - **1 Point**  There are zero established, or only a few, small, early-in-development,  projects that support or integrate with this tech.

+Total score results:
+- 9   - a good technology decision
+- 7-8 - risky! look for another option
+- 3-6 - consider this a skunkworks project with zero expectations and should be archived at the end

+## Other considerations
+These haven't been included in the rubric to keep it simple, but these are potential facets that could be added to your technology decision.

+- Are there guides, blog posts, examples, and documentation that is readily available and easy to use?
+- Is the techology itself easy to learn?

 ## Examples